 Mold comes in many textures and colors, but they all have a few things in common — they grow in moist areas, feed on organic matter, and can threaten your health.
 Green mold, in this sense, is no different.
 So, have you recently wondered what green mold is and if it’s dangerous?
 Here’s what you should know about green mold that grows in homes.

-What is green mold?
+What is Green Mold?

 Green mold is an umbrella term that refers to different species of fungi that grow in shades of green.
-It appears as soft and fuzzy or powdery and can have different hues of green.
+It appears soft and fuzzy or powdery and can have different hues of green.
 You may have seen green mold on fruits, bread, and many other foods.
 However, green mold can also grow in wet areas of a home.

 Although many species of mold can grow green, the most common are Cladosporium, Aspergillus, and Penicillium.

-- Cladosporium is olive green and thrives on plants in particular, but can also grow on household surfaces like walls, cabinets, and carpets.
+- Cladosporium is olive green and thrives on plants in particular, but it can also grow on household surfaces like walls, cabinets, and carpets.

 - Penicillium is famous for its antibacterial properties and is usually bluish-green.
 However, it can also emit mycotoxins that are toxic to both people and pets.
 Penicillium prefers colder environments like soil, but some also form on wet items in the home.

-Contrary to popular belief, black mold is not the only harmful type of mold for people and pets.
+Contrary to popular belief, black mold is not the only harmful mold for people and pets.
 While black mold may seem more dangerous, its green counterpart is just as likely to cause health issues.